Samsung Galaxy Note 7 Cause Of Battery Fires To Be Explained At Scheduled Press Conference

-Samsung is finally ready to announce the findings of its lengthy investigation into what caused batteries in its flagship Galaxy Note 7 Android smartphone to overheat late last year.
+Samsung is finally ready to announce the findings of its lengthy investigation into what caused the batteries in its flagship Galaxy Note 7 Android smartphone to overheat late last year.

-“Following several months of comprehensive investigations, Samsung executives will announce the cause of the Galaxy Note7 incidents and quality enhancement plan during a press conference in Seoul, South Korea,” Samsung said in an official press release posting to the South Korean-based company’s website.
+“Following several months of comprehensive investigations, Samsung executives will announce the cause of the Galaxy Note7 incidents and quality enhancement plan during a press conference in Seoul, South Korea,” Samsung said in an official press release posted to the South Korean-based company’s website.
 “Samsung Electronics, as well as independent expert organizations who conducted their own investigations into various aspects of the Galaxy Note7 incidents, will share their findings.
 In addition, Samsung will discuss the new measures the company has implemented in response to the incidents.”

-As the Inquisitr previously reported, Samsung issued a global recall of its Galaxy Note 7 smartphones in early September of last year after numerous reports surfaced alleging that the devices had been smoking, catching fire or even exploding due to faulty batteries.
+As the Inquisitr previously reported, Samsung issued a global recall of its Galaxy Note 7 smartphones in early September of last year after numerous reports surfaced alleging that the devices had been smoking, catching fire, or even exploding due to faulty batteries.
 The electronics giant recalled all Galaxy Note 7 devices shipped to retailers in all markets around the world.

 Samsung is holding a press conference to announce its Note 7 findings on January 23 https://t.co/KUlQfEsbbh